Effective Medium Theory for Time-modulated Subwavelength Resonators: Introduction

 \section{Introduction}

-This paper is devoted to deriving the homogenised equation of one-dimensional time-dependent metamaterials.
+This paper is devoted to deriving the homogenised equation of one-dimensional, time-dependent metamaterials.
 The theory of homogenisation is central to a plethora of physical and engineering applications \cite{milton}.
-Homogenisation provides a way to transition from the detailed, small-scale description to an effective large-scale description, simplifying analysis and computation while preserving essential features.
-The homogenisation of a metamaterial with time-dependent parameters contributes significantly to the exploration of time-dependent materials.
-We specifically opt to study one-dimensional materials since they allow a more detailed exploration of the effect of time modulations.
-Several results have been shown in the one-dimensional time-dependent setting, such as the existence of space-time localised modes \cite{liora2024st_localisation}, the capacitance matrix approximation \cite{jinghao_liora} and the rigorous definition of the scattered wave field based on a given incident wave field \cite{ammari2024scattering}.
+Homogenisation provides a way to transition from the detailed, small-scale description to an effective, large-scale description, simplifying analysis and computation while preserving essential features, and is a cornerstone method in the theory of metamaterials \cite{choy2015effective}.
+With significant attention devoted to metamaterials that are periodically driven in time, resulting in time-modulated material parameters, a natural problem is to develop homogenisation theories for time-dependent problems.
+We specifically choose to study one-dimensional materials since they allow a more detailed exploration of the effect of time-modulations.
+Several results have been established in the one-dimensional, time-dependent setting, notably the capacitance matrix approximation \cite{jinghao_liora} and the rigorous definition of the scattered wave field for a given incident wave field \cite{ammari2024scattering}.

+This paper provides a general framework for the effective medium theory of time-modulated subwavelength metamaterials.
+The propagation of waves through these media is governed by the same equations as posed in \cite{ammari2024scattering}.
+Specifically, we assume that one of the material parameters $\kappa$ varies in time inside the resonators, while $\rho$ is a static material parameter (see Section \ref{sec:problem_setting} for a definition of the setting).
+We opt to only consider materials with time-dependent $\kappa$ and static $\rho$ since previous work has shown that modulating $\rho$ in time does not affect wave propagation at leading order \cite{jinghao_liora}.
+Our theory applies to subwavelength resonator systems where the modulation frequency is of the same order as the subwavelength quasifrequencies and the operating frequency (\textit{i.e.}, the frequency of the incident wave) is in the low-frequency regime.
+It also generalises to higher space dimensions, as outlined in Remark \ref{rem:higherdim}.